 “Our small business gives a team spirit to my class.
 Since 2014, I have seen the girls changing.
 They have become more involved in the project and in the academic subjects too.
 I can see that they are proud of themselves and of their accomplishment.
 They develop more confidence in themselves and in their future.”

-The biggest challenge Hilda has faced was not initially having the confidence to negotiate with financial institutions.
-But, as the business became more successful, Hilda discovered that the funding agencies were more willing to help.
-Hilda realized that doing business face-to-face and on a personal level works the best.
+Hilda’s biggest challenge was a lack of confidence to negotiate with financial institutions during the initial stages of her business.
+However, as the business became more successful, Hilda discovered that the funding agencies were more willing to help.
+Over time, she also realized that doing business face-to-face and on a personal level works the best.
 For example, a funder was unwilling to help until she travelled to their offices and had a meeting with them.
 She got a funding commitment the same day.
-As she says “The personal relationship is the key – let them know who you are and what you are like.”
+As she says, “The personal relationship is the key – let them know who you are and what you are like.”

-Hilda describes her experience, “I was a shy little girl growing up and I had no idea that I would one day be running a bunch of businesses and dealing with complicated business decisions every day.
-I started off helping my husband with his original business and now we have a 100% Inuit/Aboriginal-owned business.
+According to Hilda, “I was a shy little girl growing up and I had no idea that I would one day be running a bunch of businesses and dealing with complicated business decisions every day.
+I started off helping my husband with his original business and now we have a 100% Inuit/Indigenous-owned business.
 I like the challenges and the rewards that go with owning your own business and the fact that the successes we have are all ours.”
 She offers some advice:

 In the early years of a business, be prepared to sacrifice and spend lots of time and energy on the business.
 It may not seem like you are getting ahead at times, but the business will demand a lot of attention and effort before it really starts to pay off.

 Business involves risk.
 Very few businesses involve no risk.
 By careful planning, hard work and not taking too much out of the business at first, the risk of failure becomes smaller and the chances of success get much bigger.
 Be willing to take risks.